martyr-deepin/DeepinWin/src/grub4dos/README_GRUB4DOS.txt

 	1 and Step 3 are not needed.
 Simply use its device name instead of MYPART.TMP.

-Note3: grubinst has the feature of installing grldr boot code onto a partiton
+Note3: grubinst has the feature of installing grldr boot code onto a
-	boot area.
+	partition boot area.

 ******************************************************************************
 ***                Use a single key to select menu item                    ***